-10 ways American unis are different from UK unis
+10 ways American universities are different from the UK

 The US is home to some of the best universities in the world, but how do they differ from the UK?
 Some of these facts might surprise you.